Deliver Us from Evil (2014 film): Critical reception

-The film holds an approval rating of 30% on Rotten Tomatoes based on 134 reviews, with an average rating of 4.7/10.
+The film holds an approval rating of 29% on Rotten Tomatoes based on 133 reviews, with an average rating of 4.7/10.
 The critical consensus states: "Director Scott Derrickson continues to have a reliably firm grasp on creepy atmosphere, but Deliver Us from Evils lack of original scares is reflected in its shopworn title."
 On Metacritic, the film has a weighted average score of 40 out of 100 based on 32 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.

 Writing for Variety, Andrew Barker's review called it "a professionally assembled genre mashup that's too silly to be scary, and a bit too dull to be a midnight-movie guilty pleasure".
 Critic Peter Keough of The Boston Globe wrote that the film is atmospheric but "the story soon devolves into variations of many movies we have seen before".
 Bilge Ebiri of New York Magazine called it "a thoroughly generic exorcism film" and concluded, "There are some half-decent scares ...
 But the film's real problem is that it's somehow both one-note and convoluted."
 Ben Sachs wrote in The Chicago Reader that Derrickson "demonstrates a knack for atmosphere but little sense of pacing".
 Of the film's atmosphere, Sachs wrote that "some sequences are effectively spooky" but "just as many feel uninspired".
 Moira Macdonald of The Seattle Times described it as "a pretty routine and occasionally silly demonic-possession flick, which distinguishes itself by making us wait so long for the exorcism that heads may be spinning in the audience as well".
 Macdonald added, "Some of it's shivery, but a lot of it is familiar from similar movies."
 Rafer Guzman of Newsday wrote, "Thanks to a fine cast, solid direction by Scott Derrickson and an idiosyncratic soundtrack by The Doors, the movie's mandatory cliches – Latin invocations, gurgling demons – are far more tolerable than usual."
 Bill Stamets in The Chicago Sun Times stated, "Director Scott Derrickson and his co-writer, Paul Harris Boardman, deliver a routine procedural with unremarkable frights".